Putting Your Child’s Best Interests First In Louisiana

 - Shared custody allows parents to split time and decision-making authority 50-50.

 Sometimes there are special considerations that would require parents to modify their visitation schedules, such as a job schedule or substance abuse issues of one parent.
-It is possible to request supervised visitation to allow a child to continue a relationship with both parents while ensuring the child’s safety.
+It is possible to request supervised visitation to allow a child to continue a relationship with both parents while ensuring their safety.
 Counseling or drug intervention may also be linked to visitation schedules in Louisiana.
 We can assess your situation to determine whether special considerations exist that would warrant a more tailored or restrictive visitation schedule.

 Post-Decree Enforcement And Modifications